roboll/helmfile/README.md

   # Inline state values merged into the nested state's values
   - key1: val1
 - # All the nested state files under `helmfiles:` is processed in the order of definition.
   # So it can be used for preparation for your main `releases`.
-An example would be creating CRDs required by `reelases` in the parent state file.
+An example would be creating CRDs required by `releases` in the parent state file.
   path: path/to/mycrd.helmfile.yaml
 - # Terraform-module-like URL for importing a remote directory and use a file in it as a nested-state file
   # The nested-state file is locally checked-out along with the remote directory containing it.